rektcherry/pythonScripts/README.md

-# collecting here my old python scripts
+# collection of py scripts
->> these are very basic tasks
 >> just open the folders and run the .py file to perform the task